Rate-Splitting Multiple Access for Multi-antenna Downlink Communication Systems: Spectral and Energy Efficiency Tradeoff: Introduction

+The results in the existing literature \cite{liye2011,Shiwen2013letter} clarify that both EE and SE increase with the signal-to-noise ratio (SNR) in the low SNR regime.
+Therefore, both EE and SE are maximized by consuming all transmit power.
+However, in the moderate and high SNR regimes, SE still increases with SNR while EE starts decreasing with SNR.
+In another words, SE is maximized by making use of the full available transmit power, while this is not the case for EE where transmitting using a portion of the available transmit power budget is preferred to maximize EE.
+Therefore, EE and SE conflict with each other in the moderate and high SNR regimes leading to a fundamental tradeoff between SE and EE.

+In recent years, the existence of the SE-EE tradeoff is well recognized in the literature, as shown in \cite{tradeoff-2,tradeoff2016tvt,tradeoff2018twc}.
+In some cases, the tradeoff is achieved by optimizing the EE metric constrained by the SE and transmit power constraints \cite{tradeoff-2}.
+The higher the SE target, the lower the EE generated.
+However, such method requires a given SE constraint and the optimization problem comes with a feasibility issue.
+Whether the given SE constraint can be met requires extra feasibility testing.
+Jointly optimizing SE and EE gets rid of those issues and it is a more flexible and general method to deal with the SE-EE tradeoff problem \cite{tradeoff2016tvt,tradeoff2018twc}.

-The SE-EE tradeoff optimization problem is a multi-objective optimization (MOO) problem which is generally transformed to its corresponding single-objective optimization (SOO) problems such as weighted sum method \cite{tradeoff2016tvt,Tervo2018tradeoff}, epsilon-constraint method \cite{tradeoff2018twc}, etc. Two widely used precoder design frameworks to solve the transformed SOO problems are Dinkelbach's framework \cite{FP-Dinkelbach}\cite{Shiwen2013letter} and successive convex approximation (SCA) framework \cite{Razaviyayn2014PHD}\cite{Oskari2018} or called inner approximation (IA) framework \cite{Nguyen2019EE}.
+The SE-EE tradeoff optimization problem is a multi-objective optimization (MOO) problem which is generally transformed to its corresponding single-objective optimization (SOO) problem by adopting the weighted sum method \cite{tradeoff2016tvt,Tervo2018tradeoff}.
+Two widely used precoder design frameworks to solve the transformed SOO problem are Dinkelbach's framework \cite{FP-Dinkelbach}\cite{Shiwen2013letter} and successive convex approximation (SCA) framework \cite{Razaviyayn2014PHD}\cite{Oskari2018} or called inner approximation (IA) framework \cite{Nguyen2019EE}.
 The key step of the Dinkelbach's framework is to transform the fractional program into a sequence of parametric problems by introducing an auxiliary variable, which can then be solved by zero forcing (ZF) \cite{ZF-1}, weighted minimum mean square error (WMMSE) \cite{WMMSE-1}, SCA methods \cite{7437396}, monotonic optimization \cite{Zappone2017EE,Matthiesen2019EE}.
 It is indeed a two-layer iterative algorithm framework, which optimizes the parameter in the outer layer and precoder in the inner layer.
 In comparison, SCA framework can be directly applied to solve the SE-EE tradeoff problem by approximating the fractional EE metric as well as other non-convex expressions into their convex approximation counterparts, which results in a one-layer iterative algorithm.
 The SCA framework has shown its performance advantages in terms of convergence compared to the Dinkelbach's framework in conventional communication systems with orthogonal multiple access (OMA) \cite{Oskari2018}.